nonstickcode/wavesurfer-js/README.md

 ## Overview

 This project is a demonstration of WaveSurfer.js, a customizable audio waveform visualization built on top of Web Audio API and HTML5 Canvas.
-It provides an interactive interface to visualize audio files with playback control, volume adjustment, and dynamic audio file loading. https://wavesurfer.xyz
+It provides an interactive interface to visualize audio files with playback control, volume adjustment, and dynamic audio file loading.
+See website for [WaveSurfer.js](https://wavesurfer.xyz)

 ## Features